ROZALIYA0206/whitepaper/technical.md

 This Rublix whitepaper introduces an architecture that integrates a strategic consensus method for reliable market data accessible on-chain.

 Rublix is proposing a trustless and decentralized blockchain that enables real-time market pricing data to be accessed on-chain while maintaining integrity by utilizing several data sources and a unique consensus agreement to determine accurate values.
-This gives traders, fund managers, investors and users of any kind the power to write smart contracts with the added ability of executing commands based on an underlying price of a stock, cryptocurrency, forex market, et al.
+This gives traders, fund managers, investors and users of any kind the power to write smart contracts with the added ability of executing commands based on an underlying price of a stock, cryptocurrency, foreign exchange market, et al.

 ### Table of Contents